epics-modules/Dante/docs/source/index.rst

      - Waveform record containing the ADC trace data.
 32-bit integer data type.

 The following is the MEDM screen danteTrace.adl displaying the ADC trace.
 One reset is visible on this trace.
-This happens to be from a Ge detector with a very long (350 microsecond) reset time.
-Most detectors have a much faster reset time.
+This happens to be from a Vortex SDD detector with a pre-amp ramp range that is slightly larger than this Dante was factory-configured to use.
+Thus the signal goes above and below the range of the ADC around the reset.
+The total pre-amp voltage range must be specified when ordering the Dante so that the signal will stay in the range of the ADC.

 .. figure:: dante_trace.png
     :align: center